franciskershaw/game-of-fives/README.md

 During the game:

-* The game always begins with the user's turn, so that there is always a slight advantage given to the user overall.
+* The game begins with the user's turn, so that there is always a slight advantage given to the user overall.
 * Once the user clicks zero (balled up fist) or five (open palm), if it's the user's turn then the hand icon inputs become disabled, while the user guess options are enabled.
+If it is the computer's turn to guess the total score, the round skips straight to the round's animation.
 * After a guess has been clicked (or an initial top row input if it is the computer's go to guess), a stop motion inspired animation occurs counting to three before revealing what both the user and computer has decided to input as well as the guess in the middle of the court.
 The animation contains sound effects created by myself on each shake of a hand.
 * If the user and computer are tied on two points each, then the text copy in the middle of the gameplay area changes to 'Next point wins' for further feedback.